-The best locations to find miso paste in the grocery store can vary.
-But there are a few places to check out when looking for it:
+The best aisle to find miso paste in the grocery store can vary.
+But here are a few places to check out when looking for it:

 - If you are shopping in a regional grocery store in the U.S., such as Safeway, Kroger, Publix, Food Lion, Piggly Wiggle, for example, you’ll find shelf-stable miso paste in the international aisle next to other Japanese condiments and soups.

-- The fresher, more perishable miso paste, the kind that must be refrigerated at all times, can be found either in the produce area or the refrigerated section of the natural foods aisle next to the tofu, tempeh, and vegan meats.
+- Fresh miso paste, the kind that must be refrigerated at all times, can be found either in the produce area or the refrigerated section of the natural foods aisle next to the tofu, tempeh, and vegan meats.

 If there is a specific type of miso paste you’re interested in that isn’t in the grocery store, you may want to search for it in an Asian market instead.
 They’ll have some more authentic imported varieties that you can enjoy!

 Pay attention to the ingredients list to avoid ingredients such as stabilizers, alcohol, and other additives.
 High-quality miso will not have any of that.

 While non-refrigerated miso tends to store for longer, fresh or refrigerated miso is typically going to be the tastiest and healthiest.

 In your search, you might find miso paste in tubs, pouches, and sometimes sachets.
 So be on your guard- it could take many forms!

 There are many different places where you can purchase miso paste.
 You can buy it online, at your local grocery store, and you can even make your own at home if you have the tools and time.
 Another option of where to buy miso paste could also be a nearby Asian specialty market.